-The Cloud Console provides several monitoring tools for Cloud Spanner, allowing you to see the status of the most essential metrics for your instance.
-One of these charts is CPU utilization - high priority.
-The chart shows you CPU utilization of high-priority tasks against the recommended maximum CPU usage for both single-region and multi- region instances.
-There are two types of tasks; user tasks, such as reads and writes, and system tasks, such as compaction and backfilling an index.
+The Cloud console provides several monitoring tools for Cloud Spanner, allowing you to see the status of the most essential metrics for your instance.
+One of these is a chart called CPU utilization - Total.
+This chart shows you the total CPU utilization, as a percentage of the instance's CPU resources, broken down by task priority and operation type.
+There are two types of tasks: user tasks, such as reads and writes, and system tasks, which covers automated background tasks like compaction and index backfilling.

 Figure 1 shows an example of the CPU utilization - Total chart.